kineticstoolkit/kineticstoolkit_doc/src/python_lists_indexing.md

 ## 📄 Indexing a list

-Every element of the list is accessible using an index.
+Every element of a list is accessible using an index.
 The first data is at index 0, the second at index 1, etc.

 :::{note}
 Zero-based addressing (first index is 0) is common in generic programming languages such as C, C++, Java, Go, PHP, Ruby, and Rust.
 Being a generic programming language itself, Python also uses zero-addressing.
 Other languages that are usually more aimed to mathematics, such as Matlab, R, Julia, and Mathematica, use one-based addressing (first index is 1).
 No convention is inherently better than another, but for non-programmers, it may take a bit of time to adapt to zero-based addressing.